satrun77/Global-Message-Moodle-Plugin/readme.txt

 1.0.0 - First version
 1.0.1 - Fixed the issue with Moodle standard html editor 1.0.2 - Some language changes
+1.1.0 - Move all of the string content from the about page to the language file

 == Installation ==
 1. Copy and paste the folder globalmessage into the local directory.
 If you don't have a local directory then create one in the Moodle root folder.